 Data source

 The NIS is the largest publicly available all-payer database of hospitalized patients in the United States and is sponsored by the Agency for Healthcare Research and Quality (AHRQ) which administers the Healthcare Cost and Utilization Project (HCUP).17 It includes anonymized data on primary and secondary discharge diagnoses and procedures from more than 7 million hospitalizations annually.
 The NIS dataset was designed to approximate 20% stratified sample of the US community hospitals and provides sampling weights to calculate national estimates that represent more than 95% of the US population.
 The estimates of hospital characteristics, numbers of discharges, length of stay and in-hospital mortality from the HCUP NIS for 2007 were highly comparable to three related data sources: the American Hospital Association Annual Survey Database, the National Hospital Discharge Survey from the National Center for Health Statistics, and the MedPAR inpatient data from the Centers for Medicare and Medicaid Services (CMS).
-Furthermore, NIS was found to have a more comprehensive demographic capture when compared with a large multistate electronic health record (EHR) dataset in more than 25 diagnosis groups, including cardiovascular disorders.18 19
+Furthermore, NIS was found to have a more comprehensive demographic capture when compared with a large multistate electronic health record (EHR) dataset in more than 25 diagnosis groups, including cardiovascular disorders.18 A recent validation study of the discharge diagnoses for AMI reported a high level of accuracy of ICD-9 codes (sensitivity and specificity of 98% and 91%, respectively).19

 Study design and population

 All hospitalized adults (≥18 years) with a principal discharge diagnosis of AMI between January 2004 and September 2015 were included.
 International Classification of Diseases, Ninth revision (ICD-9) and Clinical Classification Software (CCS) codes were used to identify patient comorbidities, procedures and clinical outcomes (Table S1).
 Additional comorbidities were identified using the existing 29 AHRQ Elixhauser comorbidity measures.
 Patient characteristics and clinical outcomes were stratified according to the presence or absence of CLD, and further by CLD subtype, into 3 groups; chronic viral hepatitis, ALD, other CLD diagnoses (Table S1).
 Finally, groups were stratified according to the disease severity (severe versus non-severe), based on the presence of portal hypertension, hepatic encephalopathy, hepatorenal syndrome and thrombocytopenia and coagulopathy.
-Cases excluded due to missing data and the presence of liver transplant represented 0.4% (n=28,752) of the original dataset (Figure S1).
+Cases excluded due to missing data for the variables Hospital bedsize and Hospital location/teaching status, and the presence of liver transplant represented 0.4% (n=28,752) of the original dataset (Figure S1).
+Before the exclusion of missing data, the dataset has been tested using Little’s MCAR test which showed completely random missingness pattern [Chi-square=1.985, DF=2, p=0.371].
+These variables were kept in the analysis to allow for better understanding of the results and proper adjustment in the multivariable model.

 Outcomes

 The main outcome was to compare the receipt of invasive management for AMI, in the form of coronary angiography (CA), percutaneous coronary intervention (PCI) and coronary artery bypass grafting (CABG), and subsequent in-hospital clinical outcomes in patients with and without CLD.
-In-hospital complications included major adverse cardiovascular and cerebrovascular events (MACCE), all-cause mortality, all-cause bleeding, cardiac complications and acute stroke.
+In-hospital complications included major adverse cardiovascular and cerebrovascular events (MACCE), all-cause mortality, major bleeding, cardiac complications and acute stroke.
 MACCE was defined as a composite of all-cause mortality, acute stroke/transient ischemic attack (TIA) and cardiac complications.
 Cardiac complications included hemopericardium, cardiac tamponade, coronary dissection and any pericardiocentesis procedure.
+All outcomes were based on in-hospital events/procedures irrespectively of the length of stay.
+However, almost all hospitalizations were shorter than 30 days (99.5%).

 Statistical analysis